-The following table details the Company's remaining contractual maturity for its non-derivative financial liabilities with agreed upon repayment periods.
-The tables had been drawn up based on the undiscounted cash flows of financial liabilities from the earliest date on which the Company can be required to pay.
+The following table details the Company and its subsidiaries' remaining contractual maturity for its non-derivative financial liabilities with agreed upon repayment periods.
+The tables had been drawn up based on the undiscounted cash flows of financial liabilities from the earliest date on which the Company and its subsidiaries can be required to pay.
 The tables included both interest and principal cash flows.